Pat Storey: Episcopal ministry

-As Bishop of Meath and Kildare, she is the only Anglican bishop who is not also an archbishop or primate to be styled The Most Reverend (rather than The Right Reverend), the style usually restricted to archbishops or primates.
+As Bishop of Meath and Kildare, she was the only Anglican bishop who is not also an archbishop or primate to be styled The Most Reverend (rather than The Right Reverend), the style usually restricted to archbishops or primates.

 Views

 Storey has described her churchmanship as "open liberal evangelical".
 She was previously a board member of the Evangelical Alliance.
 She voted 'no' on same-gender marriage in Ireland but, at the same time, affirmed civil unions and partnerships for same-gender couples thus taking a middle of the road approach.
 In her words, "I believe that civil partnerships give gay people clear civil rights and recognition as people committed to one another, and I fully endorse this. ...
-However, I do not think this requires the redefinition of marriage to uphold it, and I do not believe marriage should be redefined.".
+However, I do not think this requires the redefinition of marriage to uphold it, and I do not believe marriage should be redefined."

 Personal life

 Storey is married to an Anglican priest, Earl Storey.
-Together they have two adult children; Luke and Carolyn.